Interview by Laura Netz

-Nonotak is a Paris-based duo and media artists interested in immersive experience through sound, light and space interaction.
-Within a background in illustration and architecture, Noemi Schipfer and Takami Nakamoto, exemplify a transversal use of technology in audiovisual installations and performances.
-Using custom built technology, their artworks resemble op art and kinetic art creations, and through optical illusions, reach complex and geometric patterns creating neural brain sparks effects.
+NONOTAK is a Paris-based duo and media artists interested in immersive experiences through sound, light and space interaction.
+With a background in illustration and architecture, Noemi Schipfer and Takami Nakamoto exemplify a transversal use of technology in audiovisual installations and performances.
+Their artworks resemble op art, kinetic art creations, and optical illusions, reaching complex and geometric patterns and creating neural brain spark effects.

 NONOTAK Studio is a collaboration between Noemi Schipfer, illustrator and Takami Nakamoto, architect and musician.
 Your work encompasses sound, kinetic visual and geometric illustration and space.
-For those that are not familiar with it yet, could you tell us a little bit more of your background and how NONOTAK was incepted?
+For those unfamiliar with it, could you tell us a little bit more about your background and how NONOTAK was incepted?

 When we started NONOTAK, we had this vision of experimenting with Space, Light and Sound in a way anyone could relate.
-Light is such a strong material that it can have a huge impact on people’s emotions.
+Light is such a strong material that it can greatly impact people’s emotions.
 Space is a notion anyone can understand and feel, and we thought disrupting it with light and sound would give us a lot to play with.
-Sound dictates the narration of all the immersive experience we are building.
+Sound dictates the narration of all the immersive experiences we are building.

-Mixing all of the three approaches and starting to work on an installation centred around those parameters was how we started.
+Mixing all three approaches and starting to work on an installation centred around those parameters was how we started.

 What are your aims as artists working between technology and art?

-We don’t actually consider ourselves as tech artists but our aim is to use any medium as possible to create immersion and help us reach a visual goal; that’s when technology becomes a big part of our work.
-I personally think that mission should dictate gear, not the other way around.
-The fundamental part of creating an immersive experience is knowing your goal and from that, you choose the right medium.
+We don’t consider ourselves tech artists, but we aim to use any medium possible to create immersion and help us reach a visual goal; that’s when technology becomes a big part of our work.
+I think that mission should dictate gear, not the other way around.
+The fundamental part of creating an immersive experience is knowing your goal; from that, you choose the right medium.

-Actually, in my personal opinion, our aim is often to hide technology in order for people to only see the essentials, the art piece.
-Lot of artist see poetry in displaying the technology and make it as present as possible, we see poetry in not seeing how things work, kinda like magic tricks.
+Actually, in my opinion, our aim is often to hide technology for people only to see the essentials, the art piece.
+Many artists see poetry as displaying technology and making it as present as possible.
+We see poetry in not seeing how things work, like magic tricks.

-For World of Light you are presenting a new piece, could you tell u a bit more about the intellectual process behind it and what were the biggest challenges you faced in its development?
+For World of Light, you are presenting a new piece.
+Could you tell me more about the intellectual process behind it and the biggest challenges you faced in its development?

 What do you expect from the audience that will interact with the piece?

-i want them to enjoy the experience as much as i enjoy it!
+I want them to enjoy the experience as much as I appreciate it!

 What’s your chief enemy of creativity?